ariakerstein/ariakerstein.github.io/_posts/2020-05-07-lego-ai-requirements-doc.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>Users will upload their legos to the app.
+<p>Users will upload their lego parts to the app.
 This can happen in 2 ways.
 The simple way is to select sets they have from a visual list.
-Once entered the app will return instructions for other lego sets that could be built.  </p>
+Once entered the app will return instructions for other lego sets that can be built.  </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>The more interesting way of building this is leveraging AI libraries.
-In this flow the user will lay out their legos on the floor.
+In this flow the user will lay out their legos on a surface.
 They would then snap pictures from multiple angles to ensure complete identification.
 Those legos would then map to the pieces required in any set.
-The list of relevant instructions would be returned.
+The app returns the list of relevant instructions.
 These could either be printed, ordered or viewed online.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":1} -->